kshama7/portfolio-platform/README.md

 ## Why this project exists

-I'm a Site Reliability Engineer ([IBM — EASeJ + IBM MQ](https://www.linkedin.com/in/kshama-bhatt-28941724a)) heading to UPenn for a Masters in Fall 2026.
-My day job is OpenShift / ArgoCD / Prometheus / SOC2 and leading Sev1/Sev2 on-call.
 My undergraduate capstone was deep RL for portfolio optimization — but it lived in Jupyter notebooks.

 This repo is the bridge: I took that ML research and rebuilt it as a service I'd be comfortable running on-call. **The optimizer is the payload; the production engineering around it is the point.**